Central limit theorem and influence function for the MCD estimators at general multivariate distributions: Introduction

 This paper is meant to settle these open problems and extend the asymptotic theory for the MCD estimator in a very general setting that allows a wide range of multivariate distributions.
 We will define the MCD functional by means of trimming functions which are in a wide class of measurable functions.
-Our trimmed functionals have similarities with the trimmed $k$-means considered in \cite{gordaliza1991,cuesta-albertosgordalizamatranAS1997,garcia-escuderogordalizamatranAS1999}.
-However, minimization over the $k$ means in their variation functional is done separately from the class of trimming functions.
-This considerably facilitates compactness arguments that are used to establish existence and continuity for the functionals and moreover, in contrast with our MCD functionals, their approach yields functionals that are not affine equivariant.
-Nevertheless, these authors also recognized the advantage of employing a flexible class of trimming functions, which allows a uniform treatment at general probability measures, including empirical measures and perturbed measures needed for our purposes.
+Minimization of the determinant of our trimmed covariance functional has similarities with minimizing the variation functional corresponding to trimmed $k$-means considered in \cite{gordaliza1991,cuesta-albertosgordalizamatran1995,cuesta-albertosgordalizamatranAS1997,garcia-escuderogordalizamatranAS1999}.
+As opposed to our determinant functional, their variation functional contains the trimming function in a linear way.
+However, once we have established the existence of our MCD functionals, the characterization of our minimizing trimming functions is very similar to the characterization found in \cite{gordaliza1991,cuesta-albertosgordalizamatran1995}.
+In fact, part of our characterization follows directly from results in \cite{gordaliza1991}.
+These authors also recognized the advantage of employing a flexible class of trimming functions, which allows a uniform treatment at general probability measures, including empirical measures and perturbed measures needed for our purposes.
 We believe that obtaining our results for general multivariate distributions is an important contribution of this paper.
 To justify this claim, we will give several important examples of models where it is essential to study the MCD estimator for a class of distributions that is wider than the elliptically contoured distributions.